 Even though journaling has many methods, typically, there is a similar pattern for documenting ideas and experiences.

-Frequently, keeping a journal includes recording specific data and observations, documenting accounts of an activity or event, or writing detailed thoughts, feelings, and ideas in a story, poetry, or song.
+Frequently, keeping a journal (like this one) includes recording specific data and observations, documenting accounts of an activity or event, or writing detailed thoughts, feelings, and ideas in a story, poetry, or song.

 If you like symmetry, a journal can be consistent and patterned.
 An example would be to record the date, location, weather, and temperature consistently for each entry.
 On the other hand, for an asymmetrical approach, go for the more carefree style of creative writing with a surprise on each page.